exastencil/existential/MODLIST.md

 ### The One Probe by McJty
 Only the simplest of tooltips, since there isn't much in the way of advanced mods in the pack.

+### Trade Cycling by henkelmax
+Allows you to cycle trades more quickly.
+Since you can do it anyway, this is just faster.
+All trades will be custom to ensure none are EMC exploits and significant trades are more likely to be higher tier anyway.

 ## Dependencies